Robert Rogers, Baron Lisvane: Personal life and other posts

 Rogers has been independent chairman of local government standards committees, a police authority and a fire and rescue authority.
 He was Chairman of the Hereford Cathedral Perpetual Trust and a member of the Cathedral Council (2007–09).
 In 2016 Lord Lisvane undertook an independent review to examine the functioning of the branches of Tynwald, the Isle of Man parliament, and to consider options for reform.

 On 22 January 2020, Lord Lisvane submitted a formal complaint to the Parliamentary Commissioner for Standards against former Commons Speaker John Bercow.

-He is co-author of the standard textbook How Parliament Works, as of 2018 in its eight edition, and author of two parliamentary miscellanies: Order!
+He is co-author of the standard textbook How Parliament Works, as of 2018 in its eighth edition, and author of two parliamentary miscellanies: Order!
 Order!
 (2010) and Who Goes Home?
 (2012).

 He is married to Jane, who was ordained as a deacon in the Church of England on 30 June 2013 and as a priest on 27 September 2014; they have two daughters: Catherine, a solicitor, and Eleanor, who works in public health research.
 Jane was the High Sheriff of Herefordshire 2017–18.

-Lisvane's recreations are sailing, shooting, cricket, music (he is a church organist) and country pursuits.
+Lord Lisvane's recreations are sailing, shooting, cricket, music (he is a church organist) and country pursuits.

 Honours

 Rogers was appointed Knight Commander of the Order of the Bath (KCB) in the 2013 New Year Honours for "parliamentary and public service".
 He was appointed a Deputy Lieutenant for Herefordshire in April 2015.

 Rogers was elected to an honorary fellowship of Lincoln College, Oxford, in 2012, and as an honorary bencher of the Middle Temple in 2013.
 He is also a Freeman of the City of London, a liveryman and Past Master of the Skinners' Company.
 In October 2016, he was appointed to the ancient office of Chief Steward of the City of Hereford.

+In 2018, he was elected a Fellow of the Learned Society of Wales.